PioniaPHP-project/pionia-docs/content/docs/documentation/security/_index.md

 ---
 title: "Security"
-description: "Authentication backends and service-level authorization in Pionia v3."
+description: "Help Pionia Shop know who is calling — and what they may do."
-summary: "Protect Moonlight actions with backends, can(), and mustAuthenticate()."
+summary: "From Ada’s login to protected checkout — a clear path through Pionia security."
 date: 2026-07-01
-lastmod: 2026-07-04
+lastmod: 2026-07-21
 draft: false
 weight: 500
 url: /documentation/security/